Skip to main content

 Community housing provider policies

-Your community housing provider also has policies (rules) that set out its obligations to communicate and act respectfully and fairly to ensure your home is safe and that maintenance work is done a timely manner.
+Your community housing provider also has policies (rules) that set out its obligations to communicate and act respectfully and fairly to ensure your home is safe and that maintenance work is done in a timely manner.

 You can usually access these policies on your community housing provider’s website.
 If you cannot find a policy on its website, you should make a request in writing for a copy to be sent to you.